Find a Secular CelebrantDistrict of Columbia

 Phone: (202) 360-0608

-Melody Hensley is the Executive Director of the Center for Inquiry–DC Melody has a background in volunteering and community organizing.
+Melody Hensley is the pfevious Executive Director of the Center for Inquiry–DC.
+Melody has a background in volunteering and community organizing.
 She has been involved with church-state separation and secular activism, as well as reproductive rights and progressive issues, in the D.C. area for over a decade.
-Prior to her latest role, she served as the CFI–DC Event and Volunteer Coordinator.
+Prior to her role as CFI–DC Executive Director, she served as the CFI–DC Event and Volunteer Coordinator.

 Phone: (703) 254-6166

 Jennifer Caires is a Certified Creativity Coach.
 As a coach, she helps creative people overcome blocks and obstructions in their work.
 Jennifer holds a BA in writing and has worked in publishing and higher education.
 Jennifer embraces a humanist world view and is dedicated to free inquiry, reason, and rationality.
 She is a CFI–DC Friend of the Center.

 - Same-sex Commitments

 - Child Welcoming